microsoft/fast/packages/web-components/fast-element/docs/guide/defining-elements.md

 All properties decorated with `@attr` are also *observable*.
 See [observables and state](./observables-and-state) for information about how observables enable efficient rendering.
 :::

 By default, anything extending from `FASTElement` will automatically have a `ShadowRoot` attached in order to enable encapsulated rendering.
-The example above references the `shadowRoot` to set its `innerHTML` any time the `greeting` property changes.

 To see it in action, you can use the same HTML as above, or change the default `greeting` with the following: